laserpants/code-overload/README.md

 As a form of declarative programming, code written in functional style carries no immediate sense of sequentiality.
 This makes it particularly well-suited for parallel and asynchronous programming.

+In this context, conventional (non-functional) programming languages (C, C++, Java, etc.) are commonly referred to as *imperative* languages.
 Intuitively, we may think of the difference as,

 * imperative: a sequence of instructions that outline what a program should do;
 * declarative: a collection of definitions that declare what things are.